Homer Defined

 "Homer Defined" is the fifth episode of the third season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on October 17, 1991.
+It originally aired on Fox in the United States on October 17, 1991.
 In the episode, Homer accidentally saves the Springfield Nuclear Power Plant from meltdown by arbitrarily choosing the emergency override button using a counting rhyme.
-Homer is honored as a hero and idolized by his daughter Lisa, but feels unworthy of praise, knowing his apparent heroism was blind luck.
+Homer is honored as a hero and idolized by his daughter Lisa, but feels unworthy of the praise, knowing his apparent heroism was blind luck.
 Meanwhile, Bart is downhearted after learning that Milhouse's mother forbids the boys to play together anymore because she thinks he is a bad influence on her son.

 The episode was written by freelance writer Howard Gewirtz and directed by Mark Kirkland.
 Basketball player Magic Johnson of the Los Angeles Lakers made a guest appearance in the episode as himself, becoming the first professional athlete to do so on the show.
 He appears in two sequences, one in which he calls Homer to congratulate him on saving the plant, the second during a game sequence in which Lakers sportscaster Chick Hearn also guest stars.

 The episode has received generally positive reviews from critics, particularly Johnson's appearance.

 In its original airing on Fox, "Homer Defined" acquired a 12.7 Nielsen rating—the equivalent of being watched in approximately 11.69 million homes—and finished the week ranked 36th.